Pathogenicity: Alzheimer's Disease : Pathogenic

 In vitro assays revealed that mutant γ-secretase activity is more sensitive to increased temperatures than the wild-type protein, suggesting the mutation destabilizes the enzyme-substrate interaction required for sequential Aβ peptide proteolysis, resulting in the release of longer Aβ peptides (Szaruga et al., 2017).
 In addition, a study comparing physiological versus maximal γ-secretase activity in mutant and wild-type enzymes concluded that M139V reduces catalytic capacity (Svedružić et al., 2015).
 Although an in vitro study reported increased processing of N-cadherin and normal ɛ-cleavage of APP and Notch (Chávez-Gutiérrez et al., 2012), a study in transfected cells expressing M139V PSEN1 found reduced levels of the APP intracellular domain, suggesting APP ɛ-cleavage may be disrupted (Pinnix et al., 2013).

 More recent experiments, analyzing the Aβ peptidome of neurons derived from two patient iPSC lines, indicated this mutant increases Aβ42/Aβ40, Aβ42/Aβ38, and Aβ43/Aβ40 ratios, while lowering Aβ38/Aβ40 (Arber et al., 2019; see April 2019 news).
 The elevated ratios suggest inefficient carboxypeptidase activity, predisposing neurons to accumulate longer Aβ fragments.
 Moreover, mass spectrometric analysis showed the ratio of N-terminally truncated Aβ2-40 to Aβ40 was increased, while the Aβ11-40:Aβ40 ratio was decreased compared with controls.
-Consistently, two subsequent studies revealed decreases in the Aβ (37 + 38 + 40) / (42 + 43) and Aβ37/Aβ42 ratios compared with cells expressing wildtype PSEN1 (Apr 2022 news; Petit et al., 2022; Liu et al., 2022).
+Consistent with these findings, two subsequent studies revealed decreases in the Aβ (37 + 38 + 40) / (42 + 43) and Aβ37/Aβ42 ratios compared with cells expressing wildtype PSEN1 (Apr 2022 news; Petit et al., 2022; Liu et al., 2022).
 Both of these ratios were reported to outperform the Aβ42/Aβ40 ratio as indicators of AD pathogenicity, with the former correlating with AD age at onset.
 A cryo-electron microscopy study of the atomic structure of γ-secretase bound to an APP fragment indicated the M139 residue is apposed to the APP transmembrane helix, with its side-chain reaching towards the interior of the substrate-binding pore (Zhou et al., 2019; Jan 2019 news).

 On the other hand, consistent with M139V having little effect on Notch endoproteolytic activity, it had only a modest effect on neurogenesis (Arber et al., 2021).
 Other PSEN1 mutations that disrupt Notch activity appear to alter neural stem cell biology in aging and disease.